 Visit a Garden

-My husband was been interested in gardening for a few years before we met.
+My husband was interested in gardening for a few years before we met.
 Me?
 HAH.
 Growing up, I had what you’d call a black thumb.
 My mom still can’t believe the transformation.

 Anyway, we lived across the street from a community garden in Seattle when we were first married.
 The garden was in the middle of a big park, and one of our favorite walks was walking around the park and through the path in community garden.
 We saw the abundance of fruit in the summer, and we saw them fade away in the fall and winter.
 Then in the Spring, things would pick back up again.